datalab-org/datalab/CONTRIBUTING.md

 ## Development setup

 The [installation guide](https://docs.datalab-org.io/en/latest/INSTALL/) covers running the server and web app locally.
+(Recent, mainstream) Linux is the only offically supported OS, but the macOS and Windows via WSL should also work.
+For unsupported OS's (e.g., Windows) the Docker-based development setup is the only supported option.
+For more details, see the [development setup](https://docs.datalab-org.io/en/latest/INSTALL/#development-setup) section of the installation guide.

+Please open issues with any platform-specific problems.
+Minor adjustments for unsupported OS's are welcome as pull requests, but we cannot guarantee that they will be maintained if not easily testable.

 In short:

 ```bash
 # Python server